skovnats/SVE-Systemic-Verification-Engineering/Community/LightBlackMirror_27112025/README.md

 ## **I. Executive Summary (5–7 sentences)**

 The multi-AI, multi-document synthesis confirms a structural law: modern decision-making systems *systematically decouple consequence from authority* — not by accident, but as a stable attractor state of *THE SYSTEM*.
 This manifests as extreme **Risk–Ethics Asymmetry (RAI)**, where elite actors (Western politicians, defense CEOs) operate with *RAI ≥ 70* while besieged leaders (Zelenskyy, Netanyahu) show *RAI ≤ 25*.
 S.V.E. formalizes this as *δ-dehumanization* driven by *P1–P5 parameterization*: Information Flow distortion, Attention Allocation hijacking, perverse Economic Incentives, Institutional Inertia, and Psychological Conditioning.
-Crucially, the **Christ-Vector (C⃗)** is not theology but *topological optima*: empirical data (5000 years, 18+ civilizations) shows *ρ > 0.4* (alignment with C⃗) predicts survival with statistical confidence — and *only* actors sharing risk (low RAI) sustain *ρ > 0.4*.
+Crucially, the **Christ-Vector ($\vec{C}$)** is not theology but *topological optima*: empirical data (5000 years, 18+ civilizations) shows *ρ > 0.4* (alignment with $\vec{C}$) predicts survival with statistical confidence — and *only* actors sharing risk (low RAI) sustain *ρ > 0.4*.
 The deepest insight: **RAI is not moral failure — it is SYSTEM efficiency**.
 Its reduction requires not ethics reform, but *architectural inversion*: engineering institutions where *consequence exposure scales with decision radius*.
 The path forward is clear, falsifiable, and urgent.

 ---